What does a Shop Assistant do?

 - High school diploma or equivalent required.

-- Previous experience in retail or customer service is preferred.
+- Previous experience in a retail or customer service environment preferred.

 - Strong communication and interpersonal skills.